Seb-sti1/robot_autonomy/README.md

 - An implementation of a mapping solution.
 It uses a gaussian sensor model for the lidar, bresenham algorithm and bayes law to account for the previous measurements.
 You can start it using the launch file `ros2 launch robot_autonomy_seb map_standalone.launch.py`.
+- An implementation of the _Next Best View_ algorithm.
+You can start it using the launch file `ros2 launch robot_autonomy_seb nbv_standalone.launch.py`.

 ## Tests